franos-cm/dilithium-comparison/README.md

 # Overview

-This project briefly compares two designs that completely implement the CRYSTALS-Dilithium [1] algorithm on RTL.
-Some limitations of each design are mentioned, along with quantitative performance measurements.
+This project briefly compares two  RTL designs that fully implement the CRYSTALS-Dilithium [1] algorithm.
+Some important aspects of each design are highlighted, and quantitative performance measurements are provided.

 ## ⚠️ A note on correctness